Drshockalot/SwitchboardCentral/README.md

 PROGRESS: LATEST NEWS AT TOP
 ===============
+I have done a page of documentation for the final ERD about the changes that we made to it, I tried to remember the feedback that Jan gave to you guys, but please do review it and add stuff that I have missed, the more the better.
+POST TIME: 22:11 - 10/04/2014 (CHAD)

 I have buffed up the final ERD, put sensible words on the relationships, added arrows etc etc, you guys need to look at it and say whether or not you are happy with it.
 I am just in the process of doing the documentation for it right now but that shouldn't take too long and I'll crack on with the data loading documentation.
 POST TIME: 14:16 - 10/04/2014 (CHAD)